Where We Be

 and gardens stretching off in the other direction towards the financial district.

-Just a block away is the Saigon Opera House,
+Just a block away is the Saigon Opera House.

-founded in 1994.
-It's home to the popular A&O Show.
+It's home to the popular A&O acrobatics show.

 These stylized signs are commonplace in Vietnam.